ContinualAI/continual-learning-papers/README.md

 3. To **annotate** an existing paper

 	3.1.
 Check the list of existing tags in `tags.csv` file.
-If you want to add a new tag, please add it in there and submit a Pull Request (see `Contribute to the wiki` section).
+If you want to add a new tag, please add it in there and submit a Pull Request.

 	3.2.
 Add your tags in the `Tags` tab of Zotero.
 Please, remember to write the tag in square brackets e.g. `[mytag]`